 Medicare will pay approximately $38 for an annual hearing exam when it is prescribed by your primary care physician (PCP) as “medically necessary”.

-Since we are a “Non-participating Medicare Provider”, we can give you a copy of your invoice for testing to submit to Medicare for reimbursement of approximately $38.
-(You must submit this with the referral from your primary care doctor and we can NOT solicit this referral on your behalf.)
+Since we are a “Non-participating Medicare Provider”, we can, at your request, submit to Medicare for reimbursement of approximately $38.
+(We must submit this with the referral from your primary care doctor and we can NOT solicit this referral on your behalf.)
 If you have Medicare and will seek reimbursement for the hearing exam, it is advised that you speak with your doctor about obtaining a referral to us prior to your first appointment.
+You will be responsible for full payment at the time of your appointment.
+Medicare will reimburse you directly if the claim is approved.

 Commercial health insurance (UnitedHealthcare, Cigna, Anthem, etc.), however, typically WILL cover an annual hearing exam and/or tinnitus evaluation without the PCP referral.
 They may also have a benefit for treatment available.
 (You can often obtain this information from your on-line benefits explanation page if you search for covered audiology services and/or hearing aids.)
 With commercial insurance, we can submit the claim for testing directly for you.